brunofreda/lvl-up/README.md

   below
 - The option to add multiple tasks pages
 - A calendar
-- Making each page an instance of a class called "Page" that contains at least the navbar
 - Themes
 - Store the data in your account, which would be synced with the webapp

+Code design

+- Maybe use a Map to store the tasks data instead of a List
+- Making each page an instance of a class called "Page" that contains at least the navbar

 ## Getting Started